austinletson/personal-website/content/post/expressing-yourself.md

 a lookahead.

 Unlike the first case this by no means indicates a typo and as in the sentence above, it is often to great affect.

+As an aside, 'and' and 'the' are also found by this pattern in the above example.
+I think any reasonable implimentation of this feature would exclude articles and the like.

 ## Vim Rocks
 In closing, Vim rocks.
 And regular expressions rock.
 So they go great